-It is St. George’s Day this coming Monday, but many will be celebrating St. George, in one way or another, over this weekend.
-As the feast day comes up my thoughts turn again to Hatley St. George.
-If St. George, as our patron saint, inspires English patriotism, then I’d say my own patriotism is not about wrapping one political party or another in the flag, but about loving the little particularites of my native land.
+It is St. George’s Day and as the feast day comes up my thoughts turn again to Hatley St. George.
+If St. George, as our patron saint, inspires English patriotism, then I’d say my own patriotism is not about wrapping one political party or another in the flag,it is certainly not about ‘Brexit, whichever way that goes, but rather it is about loving the little particularites of my native land.
 Not the big nationalist rhetoric or the aggrandising imperial history, but the patchwork of little parishes and quiet shires.
 That’s one of the reasons why I love little mediaeval church dedicated to St. George in the village of Hatley St. George, not far from here.

 Though the church goes back to the fourteenth century , in the late sixties it suffered the apparent misfortune of a collapse in its sanctuary which was declared unsafe and taken down.
 A new east wall was built but the architects had the wisdom to set in the new east window an arch of clear glass.
 For beyond that window, across the still sacred space of what had been choir and sanctuary, stands the most beautiful beech tree, which church-goers can see now in all its glory , through the changing seasons, simmering above their altar.